openlayers/ol-mapbox-style/README.md

 • **glStyle**: `any`

-Mapbox Style object.
+Mapbox/MapLibre Style object.

 • **sourceOrLayers**: `string` \| `string`\[]

-`source` key or an array of layer `id`s from the Mapbox Style object.
+`source` key or an array of layer `id`s from the Mapbox/MapLibre Style object.
 When a `source` key is provided, all layers for the specified source will be included in the style function.
 When layer `id`s are provided, they must be from layers that use the same source.